spaceottercode/glamodon/README.md

 ### 0.2

 Support for stickers/decals added.
-To use stickers you will need to create a sticker pack (I will be uploading one soon).
+To use stickers you will need to create a sticker pack. `stickers.tar` above is an example.
 A sticker pack is nothing more than a tar file with one or more png file. png files can be any size up to 255x255.
 They don't all have to be the same size. pngs may use transparent backgrounds.
 At the moment up to 32 pngs can be included.
 I might raise it later.

 > Do not compress your tar file. tar.gz, tar.bz, etc, files are not supported.
 Only plain .tar files.